photoprism/photoprism/docker/README.md

 Developers are invited to [contribute by building and testing standalone packages](https://docs.photoprism.app/developer-guide/) for Linux distributions and other operating systems.
-New versions are [released several times a month](https://docs.photoprism.app/release-notes/), so maintaining and testing the long list of dependencies in multiple environments would [consume much of our resources](https://docs.photoprism.app/funding/).
+New versions are [released several times a month](https://docs.photoprism.app/release-notes/), so maintaining and testing the long list of dependencies for multiple environments would [consume much of our resources](https://docs.photoprism.app/funding/).

 ### BSD Ports 😈 ###